EuropeanUniversityFoundation/euf-base/README.md

     chmod u+x scripts/env_install.sh  # ensure the script is executable
     bash scripts/env_install.sh       # run the script using bash (safest)

+Environment specific settings are usually placed in a `settings.local.php` file which can be created from the `example.settings.local.php` file from Drupal core, but it is recommended to use the provided version instead:

+    cp web/sites/default/custom.settings.local.php web/sites/default/settings.local.php

 After a first time installation, change the `settings.php` file to use `settings.local.php` instead: